-- the policy was introduced to cater for a recognised need.
-Since the initial introduction and period during which MOs were made to comply with the policy there has been a general decline in MO Development Applications; - the majority of MO applications approved are located in 6 of the 63 Councils to which SEPP 15 apply; - the majority of Councils have experienced a rural population increase over the term of the policy.
-In the remaining LGAs rural population has been constant; - the majority of Councils consider minimum lot sizes for MOs are appropriate.
-However, concern was expressed about the conflict between SEPP 15 and Councils' rural dwelling lot standards and the potential for the policy to be used to by-pass these latter provisions; - density standards are considered appropriate by a majority of Councils, although concerns were expressed that MO densities were too high and that they should relate more closely to the environmental capacity of the site;
+the policy was introduced to cater for a recognised need.
+Since the initial introduction and period during which MOs were made to comply with the policy there has been a general decline in MO Development Applications:

+the majority of MO applications approved are located in 6 of the 63 Councils to which SEPP 15 apply;

+the majority of Councils have experienced a rural population increase over the term of the policy.
+In the remaining LGAs rural population has been constant:

+the majority of Councils consider minimum lot sizes for MOs are Supported the Most appropriate House of Councils consider minimum lot sizes for MOs are Supported to the Most appropriate to the Most are supported to the Most ar appropriate.
+However, concern was expressed about the conflict between SEPP 15 and Councils' rural dwelling lot standards and the potential for the policy to be used to by-pass these latter provisions;

+density standards are considered appropriate by a majority of Councils. although concerns were expressed that MO densities were too high and that they should relate more closely to the environmental capacity of the site;

-- SEPP 15 conflicts with a number of Council LEPs on the following issues: - the minimum size rural lots on which dwellings may be constructed; - Councils' rural settlements strategies which indicates locations for rural residential development (MOs are viewed as defacto rural residential); - policy objectives receiving greatest emphasis by Councils: - encourage environmentally sensitive rural settlement (clause 2(a)); - avoid demand for Council/Government services (clause 2(c)(i)); and - avoid subdivision of rural land (clause 2(c)(ii)).
+SEPP 15 conflicts with a number of Council LEPs on the following issues:

+- the minimum size rural lots on which dwellings may be - Councils' rural settlements strategies which indicates locations for rural residential development (MOs are viewed as defacto rural residential): - policy objectives receiving greatest emphasis by Councils: - encourage environmentally sensitive rural settlement (clause - avoid demand for Council/Government services (clause 2(c)(i)); and - avoid subdivision of rural land (clause 2(c)(ii)).